fusioncharts/dev_centre_docs/chart-guide/chart-configurations/chart-limits.md

 Click [here](http://jsfiddle.net/fusioncharts/cs89448w/ "@@open-newtab") to edit the above chart.

-## Set axis limits for charts with dual y-axis
+## Set Axis Limits for Dual Y-axis Charts

 In case of dual y-axis charts, you can set custom y-axis limits for both the primary and secondary y-axes.
 To do so, the following attribbutes are used: